-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions; admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-who were subsequently offered admission.
-Total first-time, first-year (freshman) men who applied 2252 Total first-time, first-year (freshman) women who applied 4209 Total first-time, first-year (freshman) men who were admitted 1575 Total first-time, first-year (freshman) women who were admitted 2884 Total full-time, first-time, first-year (freshman) men who enrolled 201 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 309 Total part-time, first-time, first-year (freshman) women who enrolled 8 Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled
+C1 Total first-time, first-year (freshman) men who applied 2626 C1 Total first-time, first-year (freshman) women who applied 4425 C1 Total first-time, first-year (freshman) men who were admitted 1841 C1 Total first-time, first-year (freshman) women who were admitted 3096 C1 Total full-time, first-time, first-year (freshman) men who enrolled 167 C1 Total part-time, first-time, first-year (freshman) men who enrolled 5 C1 Total full-time, first-time, first-year (freshman) women who enrolled 344 C1 Total part-time, first-time, first-year (freshman) women who enrolled 15

-72 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2017 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Yes No C2 Is your waiting list ranked?
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2018 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Yes No C2 Is your waiting list ranked?
 C2 If yes, do you release that information to students?
 C2 Do you release that information to school counselors?